 “My first Geelong project Vue Apartments, completed in 2012, is getting occupancy rates of 90 per cent,” Mr Petch said.

-Monark co-founder Adam Slade-Jacobson said the “entrepreneurial capital” it provided, (funnelled from the deep pockets of the Liberman family and other ultra-wealthy investors) meant quality projects like The Ritz in thriving regional locations like Geelong could commence construction.
+Monark co-founder Adam Slade-Jacobson said the “entrepreneurial capital” it provided, (funnelled from the deep pockets of the Liberman family and other ultra-wealthy investors) meant quality projects like The R Hotel Geelong in thriving regional locations like Geelong could commence construction.

 “We’re able to craft bespoke funding solutions for projects that don’t meet the criteria of traditional banks,” he told The Australian Financial Review.